Effects of quenching protocols based on parametric oscillators: Introduction

 The outline of the paper is as follows.
-To start with, in next Section we provide a recap of the treatment of time-dependent quadratic quantum systems through the Lewis-Riesenfeld invariant approach \cite{c2}, thence highlighting how solution to the Schrodinger equation are essentially determined by classical dynamics via solutions to an Ermakov equation.
-After recalling this linkage, in Section \ref{ss 3} we make some general comment on the construction and features of solutions to parametric oscillator and Ermakov equations.
-In Section \ref{ss 4}, we shall discuss to a wide extend the analytical construction of solutions to the Ermakov equation when the parametric frequency is assumed to vary by the Morse potential based frequency parameters that we have chosen to focus on in this communication.
-In Section \ref{ss 5}, we will provide figures showing solution to Ermakov equation based on suitable initial conditions and representative sets of parameters entering the time-frequency function $\omega(t)$, and will analyze thoroughly the features displayed.
-In Section \ref{ss 6} we pay attention on implied squeezing of classical orbits for the parametric oscillator, which really means to comprehend the Heisenberg uncertainties for position-momentum operators at the quantum level.
-In Sections \ref{ss 7} and \ref{ss 8} our attention will be devoted to mode-counting statistics.
-There, we consider normalized second order correlation functions and argue on the typicalities that are visible from their plots.
-Last Section will be for conclusions.
-All along the paper all necessary details will be given to make the exposition self-contained.
+In Section 2, we provide a recap of the treatment of time-dependent quadratic quantum systems through the Lewis-Riesenfeld invariant approach \cite{c2}.
+After recalling the linkage between the parametric oscillator and the Ermakov equations, in Section \ref{ss 3} we make some general comments on the features of their solutions.
+In Section \ref{ss 5}, we present figures showing solution to Ermakov equation based on suitable initial conditions and representative sets of parameters entering the time-frequency function $\omega(t)$ we opted for, and analyze thoroughly the features displayed.
+In Section \ref{ss 6} we pay attention on implied squeezing of classical Ermakov ellipses in phase-space, which really means to comprehend the Heisenberg uncertainties for position-momentum operators at the quantum level.
+In Sections \ref{ss 7} and \ref{ss 8} our attention is devoted to mode-counting statistics.
+There, we consider normalized second order correlation functions pertinent nonclassical states of the number type and argue on the typicalities that are visible from their plots.
+Section \ref{ss 9} will be for conclusions.
+Finally, in Appendix \ref{appendice}, we expound the derivation of the solutions to the parametric oscillator equation for the frequency parameter we have chosen and determine their Wronskian, a task needed to the construction of analytical solutions to Ermakov equation (\ref{eq Ermakov}).